gwenstate/GestureCanvas/README.md

 ---

-Dibuat oleh Gwen, bagian dari eksperimen creative-tech dan computer vision yang sedang berjalan.
+A project by Gwen, exploring what's possible when computer vision meets creative coding.